rancher/docs/content/rancher/v2.x/en/backups/v2.5/configuration/backup-config/_index.md

   secretKey: <Enter your secret key>
 ```

-Make sure to encode the keys in base64 in YAML file.
+Make sure to encode the keys to base64 in YAML file.
-Run the following command to encode the keys in base64.
+Run the following command to encode the keys.
 ```
 echo -n "your_key" |base64
 ```